 The primary reason for incorporation was to allow the Village to have more control over their future vision and land use regulations in light of new planned industrial and manufacturing development in the neighboring Village of Mount Pleasant.
 Many neighboring communities, such as Yorkville, are being seen increasingly as attractive locations for development from manufacturing and industrial businesses wishing to establish themselves in the area's future supply chain.
-Undeveloped lands which allow development.
+Undeveloped lands which allow development through land use regulations in these communities are prime locations for ancillary development.
 Planned industrial and manufacturing growth in the area would also provide Yorkville the potential opportunity to expand its business park or allow for other areas within its jurisdiction to become open for development to meet the demand for developable land.